Usage

 Stable warning IDs

-Findings carry namespaced IDs (e.g., cache.shared-context-undeclared, cache.batch-prewarm-recommended, cache.below-min-tokens).
+Findings carry namespaced IDs (e.g.,cache.shared-context-undeclared, cache.batch-prewarm-recommended, cache.below-min-predicted).
 The full catalog and what each ID means is in the Prompt caching how-it-works guide.

 Exit codes